blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

     </table>

-Using :php:meth:`~FormHelper::postLink()` will create a link that uses Javascript to do a POST request deleting our post.
+Using :php:meth:`~FormHelper::postLink()` will create a link that uses JavaScript to do a POST request to delete our post.
 Allowing content to be deleted using GET requests is dangerous, as web crawlers could accidentally delete all your content.